adam-clark-git/ErlangTest/readme.md

 # Project Title (Update)

-This was an attempt to make a sudoku solving programming using Erlang, a functional programming language.
+This was an attempt to make a sudoku solving program using Erlang, a functional programming language.

 ## Instructions for Build and Use